 Best in Bulk: TravelMore Luggage Tags For Suitcases

-For about $1.56 each — if you do the math — this bulk pack of luggage tags is an excellent deal.
-They hold up with use, too: They’re made from durable PVC silicone that can bend without breaking and can go through all sorts of rough handling during travel without getting scratched, torn, or otherwise damaged.
+This bulk pack of luggage tags is an excellent deal, as they hold up with use: They’re made from durable PVC silicone that can bend without breaking and can go through all sorts of rough handling during travel without getting scratched, torn, or otherwise damaged.
 We love the bright colors for group travel —the better to keep everyone’s luggage easily grouped — and for families on the go, thanks to how easy the tags are to spot from baggage carousels or overhead compartments.
 Although the quality does feel slightly inexpensive compared to others on our list, according to customers, they’re actually really durable, even after multiple trips.
 Some users also report that they’re a bit hard to open, but if you’re not changing tags frequently, the tightness of the label actually does wonders keeping rain and other inclement weather out of the sleeve — and stops water from ruining the writing on the label.

 Our writers spent 2 hours researching the most popular luggage tags on the market.
 Before making their final recommendations, they considered 40 different tags overall, screened options from 20 different brands and manufacturers, and read over 40 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.